Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 There are several philosophies on hiking hydration.

-As an "old school" hiker (in my 6th -ish decade, in other words), I am fine with stopping for quick water breaks.
+As an "old school" hiker (way over 40), I am fine with stopping for quick water breaks.

-• I keep my pack on, I don't sit down, and I take only a few sips and savor them on my tongue before swallowing.
+• I take only a few sips and savor them on my tongue before swallowing.

-Too much water hitting my empty stomach quickly makes me feel nauseated, and has led to cramping.
+Too much water hitting an empty stomach quickly can lead to nausea and sometimes cramping.

 Hiking hydration systems

-Many hikers vehemently support the "hydration system" approach to hiking hydration, scoffing at the old fashioned notion of carrying a water bottle in an external pack pocket.
+Many hikers vehemently support the "hydration system" approach to hiking hydration.

-A water bladder or reservoir, carried inside the pack, allows constant access to water via a drinking tube.
+A water bladder or reservoir, carried inside your backpack, provides water via a drinking tube whenever you choose to sip.

 • Convenient, or what?